 Captain Deep is designed to integrate with Captain Chords to create bass-lines which complement the chord progressions created in Captain Chords.
 As such, Captain Deep should be opened while there is an instance of Captain Chords connected in your DAW.

-Similar to Captain Chords, Captain Deep can also be played live and recorded using the Captain Play tab.
-[For full details on Captain Play go to section A-6]
+Similar to Captain Chords, Captain Deep can also be played live using the Captain Play tab.

 When working inside tabs ‘VERSE’, ‘PRE CHORUS’, ‘CHORUS’ or ‘DROP’, the octave, shape and rhythm can be modified to taste.

 The Rhythm menu contains dozens of rhythmic patterns for your bass-line.
 Many have been taken from hit tracks across a range of genres.
 Rhythms are categorized Basic, Simple, Complex or New.

 Choose a rhythm, and Captain Deep will play the root notes from Captain Chords in the selected rhythm template.

 Captain Deep has numerous sound presets and effects to choose from.

 In Captain Deep 5, we introduced native 3rd-party plugin hosting.
 Since Plugin Hosting is a brand new feature, we have deliberately only allowed certain plugin instruments to work in this feature as they have been tested and shown to cause no issues.

 We will be adding more features within plugin hosting and also whitelisting more 3rd party instruments as we develop the feature.